 Marketers have a tough time proving their campaigns have influence on the sales pipeline, let alone proving the return on investment (ROI) of their efforts.

-The link between opportunities and campaigns can be tenuous because ‘influence’ can be challenged – the length of time between the Prospect interaction and the opportunity, the quality of the marketing touchpoint with the Prospect, plus, the influence of other factors in the mix, classically sales rep calls and meetings cited as ’sealing the deal’ or ‘getting it over the line’.
+The link between opportunities and campaigns can be tenuous because ‘influence’ can be challenged in a number of ways – the length of time between the prospect’s interaction and the opportunity creation, the quality of the marketing touchpoint with the prospect, plus, sales reps’ calls and meetings cited as ’sealing the deal’ or ‘getting it over the line’.

-This gets tougher when showcasing what you have achieved to senior management or The Board.
+This gets tougher when showcasing what you have achieved to senior management or ‘The Board’.
 This audience doesn’t care for email opens and clicks, event attendees, or webinar registrations.

 As I mentioned in the introduction, Campaign Influence is the obvious answer that springs to mind.
-Although management not working so closely with Marketing may not find the figures credible, I believe that Campaign Influence still has a seat at the table when deconstructed, explained and caveated in the correct way.
+Although management not working so closely with marketing may not find the figures credible, I believe that Campaign Influence still has a seat at the table when deconstructed, explained, and caveated in the correct way.